mohitkhedkar/Git-Automation/README.md

 cd Git-Automation
 pip install -r requirements.txt touch .env
-Then open the .env file and store your username, password, and desired file destination.
+  -Then open the .env file and store your username, password, and desired file destination.
     Use the provided format at the bottom of this README.
 ```

 ### ENV file format: